-by Hampshire council without legal sanction before it received a formal grant of arms in 1992
+although without legal sanction, before it received a formal grant of arms in 1992

-The 1992 award included a gold royal crown on a red field, over a red tudor rose on a gold field.
-This proposal, from Jason Saber, replaces the “royal crown” with a specifically Saxon crown as a reference to the county’s association with the era of Alfred the Great and his capital of Winchester.
+The 1992 award of arms to the Hampshire County Council included a gold royal crown on a red field, use of the “Royal Crown” requires a special warrant, obtained for the council’s arms with a specific remit for this deployment.
+Such a warrant does not extend to its hoisting by the public, the Royal Crown may only be used with permission, as highlighted in this incident.
+The proposed flag thus replaces the “Royal Crown” with a specifically Saxon crown as a reference to the county’s association with the era of Alfred the Great and his capital of Winchester.
 Such a crown also appears in the full achievement of arms used by the council,

-symbolising exactly the same Alfredian legacy as intended in this proposed flag.
-This flag is promoted at http://www.facebook.com/pages/Hampshire-Flag/148058315336078 and is supported by the Wessex Society http://www.wessexsociety.org/ .
-It has now been manufactured
+symbolising exactly the same Alfredian legacy as intended in the proposed flag.

 The basic theme of crown and rose, long associated with the county features in a few further variations – both of which retain the Saxon type crown in recognition of Wessex.